anebz/cloud/Certifications/aws_machine_learning_specialty.md

     * Middle filling: fills missing values between the item start and item end data of a data set
     * Back filling: fills missing values between the last recorded data point and the global end date of a dataset
     * Future filling: fills missing values between the global end date and the end of the forecast horizon
-* **K-nearest-neighbors**
-  * Used for classification and regression
-  * Input: recordIO-protobuf or csv
-  * Train: CPU or GPU.
-Inference: CPU (lower latency) or GPU (higher throughput on large batches)
 * **PCA**
   * Dimensionality reduction, unsupervised
   * Input: recordIO-protobuf or csv
-* **Factorization machines**
-  * Supervised method, classification or regression to deal with sparse data
-  * Useful when an item's target value depends on the other people's target values
-  * Input: recordIO-protobuf with Float32. csv isn't practical for sparse data
-* Collaborative filtering models
-  * Recommender model
-  * leverages other user's experiences. users with similar tastes (based on observed user-item interactions) are likely to have similar interactions with items they haven't seen before. works better when there is a lot of data
 * **IP insights**
   * Unsupervised learning of IP address usage patterns, identify suspicious behavior
   * Input: csv only